Rogers State University

-Rogers State University (RSU) is a public university in Claremore, Oklahoma.
+Rogers State University (RSU) is a public university in Claremore, Oklahoma, United States.
 It also has branch campuses in Bartlesville and Pryor Creek.

 History

 The institution that is now RSU has gone through several stages, from its foundation as a state-sponsored preparatory school to its transition to a military academy, and finally to its current incarnation as a four-year regional university.

 It has its roots in the Eastern University Preparatory School, which was founded in 1909.
 During the construction of the famous "Preparatory Hall", Eastern University Preparatory School held its classes in the old Claremont building until 1911.
 The institution was closed in 1917.

 In 1919 it was restarted as the Oklahoma Military Academy (OMA), to meet the growing educational and training needs of the United States armed forces.
 In 1923 it became a six-year program, providing a high school and junior college education.
 The school received an Army ROTC Honor School rating in 1932, and the junior college division became fully accredited in 1950.
 Graduates of the program became second lieutenants in the United States Army Reserve; more than 2,500 OMA graduates served in the military, and more than 100 alumni died serving their country during World War II, the Korean War and the Vietnam War.